By Stephen R. Lawhead

 Review by Crazyjedidiah

-Thanks for the review!
-Go check out Crazyjedidiah's blog, Gibberish.
+Thanks heaps for the review!
+Crazyjedidiah blogs at Gibberish.